Dev-And-Blues/.github/profile/README.md

 ### _Turning challenges into innovation._

-> **"Like Blues transforms experience into art, Deva nd Blues transforms
+> **"Like Blues transforms experience into art, Dev and Blues transforms
 > challenges into innovation."**

 ---